Flame1994/workflow/README.md

 - For every workflow transition condition, make sure to use ```$this->``` when referencing a variable.
 - Make sure for every variable you define in the workflow, that an **import/use** is specified.
 - You can't define a circular transition. (state1 -> state2 -> state3 -> state1)
+- The use of the following primitive types are allowed:
+    - string
+    - bool
+    - integer
+    - float

 When you have finished setting up your definition files, run the following command to generate the code:
 ```